About the School of Medicine

 The medical school organizes information sessions where students are provided guidance on how to arrange clinical electives and also receive advice on preparing for and taking USMLE and Canadian Board Examinations.

-Click below to view a list of medical centres, hospitals and clinics where NUI Galway students have pursued their clinical electives in North America in recent years.
+Click below to view a list of medical centres, hospitals and clinics where University of Galway students have pursued their clinical electives in North America in recent years.
 Note that it is not an exhaustive list, as students also undertake Summer Electives that are not tracked by the medical school.

 Teaching Hospitals